Publications

 .Laboratories of Democracy: Policy Experimentation under Decentralization (with Christopher Li) AEJ: Micro Vol.11, Issue 3, August 2019

-Moral Hazard in Teams with Subjective Evaluations RAND Journal of Economics Vol. 52, Issue 1, Spring 2021
+Moral Hazard in Teams with Subjective Evaluations The RAND Journal of Economics Vol. 52, Issue 1, Spring 2021

 Variations in Governmental Responses to and the Diffusion of COVID-19: The Role of Political Decentralization (with Jiasheng Li and Chuanchuan Zhang) Frontier of Economics in China Vol. 16, Issue 4, December 2021

 Which Networks Permit Stable Allocations?
-Stable Allocations with Network-Based Comparisons (with Yiqing Xing) Theoretical Economics
+A Theory of Network-based Comparisons (with Yiqing Xing) Theoretical Economics Vol. 17, Issue 4, November 2022

 A Screening Perspective on Experimental Zones (with Yiqing Xing) China Economic Review Vol. 77, Issue 1 , February 2023